+The Standards of Student Code remains in place for all students, whether a course is in-person, online, or remotely.
 The instructor's intellectual property rights and the privacy of all course participants must not be violated by students.
-Students may not share course materials with non-class members without explicit written permission from the course instructor.
+Students may not share course materials with non-class members without explicit written permission from the instructor.
 Harassment or bullying of instructors and students, including via electronic media, the internet, social networks, blogs, cell phones, and text messages, will not be tolerated.
 Students found responsible for such infractions are subject to disciplinary sanctions.
 Students may not record any part of a class session without the express consent of the instructor unless approved as an accommodation.
-Individual course instructors may record course sessions but only for use by registered class members for instructional purposes.
+Individual course instructors may record sessions only for instructional use by registered class members.
 All recordings will be housed on secure platforms.
 Unless stated otherwise and highly recommended, web cameras and microphones may not be required to be on during course time.